 Marjorie Boulton Fellowships Awarded

 The Boulton Fellowships support research in all fields of the humanities and social sciences, particularly as they relate to interlinguistics, linguistic justice, intercultural communication, Esperanto, and related phenomena.
 They were created in honor of the legacy of the late Marjorie Boulton, a prolific author of plays, poems, and prose in Esperanto, as well as the leading biographer in English of L. L. Zamenhof.
-Previous Fellowship recipients include postdoctoral researchers Edwin Micheilsen (now at the University of Hong Kong) and Guilherme Fians (currently a Leverhulme Research Fellow at the University of St. Andrews), and doctoral candidate Magdalena Madany-Saa, who recently defended her PhD at Pennsylvania State University.
+Previous Fellowship recipients include postdoctoral researchers Edwin Micheilsen (now at the University of Hong Kong) and Guilherme Fians (currently a Leverhulme Research Fellow at the University of St. Andrews), Magdalena Madany-Saa, who recently defended her PhD at Pennsylvania State University and Cecilia Gialdini, a postdoctoral researcher at Ulster University.
+More information on past recipients.

 Statement of purpose